-Here’s How to Volunteer in San Francisco This Holiday Season
+Here’s How to Volunteer in San Francisco to Help Save the Earth

 GLIDE has been helping all kinds of San Franciscans for over 50 years and is on the forefront of addressing some of our biggest issues, including poverty, housing and homelessness, and racial and social justice.
 GLIDE has lots of volunteer opportunities, including serving meals, fundraising, and collecting items for care packages.
 Because of COVID, holiday volunteerism is a little different this year.
 If you’re interested, contact email@example.com or call 415-674-8081.